neuralprobe/my-digital-garden/_notes/Data-Level Parallelism in Vector, SIMD, and GPU Architectures.md

 - A ==single instructions== in VA
 	- Works on ==vectors of data==
-	- = Dozens of register-register operation on independent elements
+	- Dozens of register-register operation on independent elements

-- Large register files
+- ==Large register files==
-	- Act as compiler-controlled buffers
+	- Act as ==compiler-controlled== buffers
 	- Hide memory latency
 		- Use deep pipeline for vector load/store
 		- Pay long latency only once per vector load/store
-		- Amortize the latency over, say, 32 elements
+		- ==Amortize the latency== over, say, 32 elements
 	- Leverage memory bandwidth
-		- Keep the memory busy for contiguous data fetching invoked by a single vector load/store
+		- ==Keep the memory busy== for contiguous data fetching invoked by a single vector load/store

 ---